 Many people – for whatever reason – do not attend their Court dates during criminal proceedings.
 In these instances, the Judge usually issues a warrant for the absent person’s arrest.
-In certain circumstances, an Accused must personally attend Court, and in others, the Accused can have someone, such as a lawyer or family member, appear … Continue reading Attending Court for a Criminal Charge
+In certain circumstances, an Accused must personally attend Court, and in others, the Accused can have someone, such as a lawyer or family … Continue reading Attending Court for a Criminal Charge

 Access to justice is a live issue for many people, particularly in light of the recent economic recession.
 How can people who need criminal defence legal services access a lawyer if they can’t afford private legal fees?
 One option is to hire a private lawyer on a limited scope basis.
 This means the … Continue reading Access to Justice and Affordability

 I recently saw a meme on Facebook that said “how to talk to the police – don’t”.
 While the meme was meant to be humorous, it provided a piece of legal advice all criminal defence lawyers give to their clients.
 I receive many calls from individuals who have been arrested and are being … Continue reading Silence is Golden